-(b) A license to practice massage therapy issued by the board prior to the first day of July, two thousand six, shall for all purposes be considered a license issued under this section: Provided, That a person holding a license to practice massage therapy issued prior to the first day of July, two thousand six, must renew the license pursuant to the provisions of this article: Provided, however, That a person whose license was issued by the board prior to the first day of July, two thousand six, and whose license subsequently lapses may, in the discretion of the board, be subject to the licensing requirements of this section.
+(b) A license to practice massage therapy issued by the board prior to July 1, 2006, shall for all purposes be considered a license issued under this section: Provided, That a person holding a license to practice massage therapy issued prior to July 1, 2006, must renew the license pursuant to the provisions of this article: Provided, however, That a person whose license was issued by the board prior to July 1, 2006, and whose license subsequently lapses may, in the discretion of the board, be subject to the licensing requirements of this section.

 (c) In addition to provisions for licensure, the rules shall include:

 (1) Requirements for completion of continuing education hours conforming to NCTMB guidelines; and

 (2) Requirements for issuance of a reciprocal license to licensees of states with requirements which may include the successful completion of the NCTMB examination or other board approved examination.

 (d) Subject to the provisions of subsection (b) of this section, the board may deny an application for renewal for any reason which would justify the denial of an application for initial licensure.